 Why do we need patch management process?

 If you have understood what patch management is, it is not difficult to know why you need it in your business.
 Every other day cyber attacks are reported at alarming rates, sometimes due to the known and unknown vulnerabilities exposing assets to the threat actors.
 Although patching is mainly covered under the IT team’s processes, it is critically relevant to business and the security domain.
 The weaknesses paving the way for attackers to exploit and gain unauthorised access has resulted in losses of millions to date.
 Unpatched systems are the most critical issues that, if not fixed, may result in a variety of security breaches.

 To stay ahead of such incidents, we need to update computing systems, devices, applications, firmware with a patch release to close the vulnerable points and strengthen the infrastructure against cyber attacks.

 Patch management is the most effortless and automatic way to update and keep track of the system/programs while reducing the attack vectors and breaches’ risks.
 Apart from this, automated patch management is necessary to ensure enterprise technology’s continuous functionality and productivity.
 However, this requires random audits and checks to ensure everything runs as per the plan.
 There is no 100% secure or patched system, nor it is possible to patch everything.
 However, to remove and reduce the known risks and impact-based bugs, it is important to incorporate patch management into the software development lifecycle (SDLC).

 How does it work?

-To roll out efficient patches, it is important to have a patch management policy for the entire patching process.
+It is important to have a patch management policy for the entire patching process to roll out efficient patches.
 Firm patch management guides the development team to roll out new patches and features with pre-defined and well-documented methodologies.
 In brief, the patch management policy lists all the guidelines and requirements that are mandatory to fix the vulnerable end-points before any potential attacker finds and exploits such weaknesses to their advantage.